securing/midsummer/04_Boruta/README.md

 }
 ```

 Being logged in as `babayaga` we just created an app password to access `boruta` account.
-Looks like we just found the vulnerability we were looking for.
+Looks like we found the vulnerability we were looking for.

 ### Attack Vector